All Episodes

 All right, some of the sounds, more of the violence that has gone on.

-We did see a decrease in those cities where the National Guard was brought up, which brings us back to points I was making earlier today, and that is, you know, just like with coronavirus, uh, New York has the dumbest, the slowest moving, the most pathetic so-called leaders that I've ever seen in my life.
+And that is, you know, just like with coronavirus, New York has the dumbest, the slowest moving, the most pathetic so-called leaders that I've ever seen in my life.

 New York, you're watching the beginning of the end.

-Because if you think the mass exodus was bad prior to coronavirus leading the nation, uh you're now making it worse every single solitary day.
+Because if you think the mass exodus was bad prior to coronavirus leading the nation, you're now making it worse every single solitary day.

-Now we got a fight between Cuomo and De Blasio.
+Now we got a fight between Cuomo and de Blasio.

-Cuomo saying, Well, I want you to order the national.
+Cuomo saying, well, I want you to order the national.

-What do you mean I want you to do it?
+What do you mean, I want you to do it?

 The president needs your request to do it.

-If not, he's just gonna have to do what he did during coronavirus, build your hospitals, man your hospitals, uh, convert them to COVID, uh, send you every ventilator, every respirator, every shield, every gown, every set of gloves, and even outside help that you will then tax when they leave.
+Build your hospitals, man your hospitals, convert them to COVID, send you every ventilator, every respirator, every shield, every gown, every set of gloves, and even outside help that you will then tax when they leave.

-They took it all the way to the beautiful prestigious Upper East Side of New York.
+They took it all the way to the beautiful, prestigious Upper East Side of New York.

-They knocked in the windows, they went in and looted the place.
+They went in and looted the place.

 And does any of it have anything to do with George Floyd?